The Seekers (1954 film): Casting

-Jack Hawkins was attracted to the role because it represented a change of pace from the war films in which he had become a star.
 Javanese-German actress Laya Raki was cast as a Māori.
 A publicist for the film said:

 Laya has a strong Polynesian cast of feature.
 We had tested several Māori girls, some of them beautiful, but somehow the cameras didn't take to them.
 You know how people photograph differently from the way they really look...
 Well, when we stumbled across Laya Raki and tested her, she photographed ideally for the part.
 She looks more like a Māori than a Māori.